Last modified: July 31, 2019

 Personally Identifiable Information (“PII”).
 Information that identifies or is uniquely associated with an individual, such as a name, tax payer identification number, home address, telephone number, email address, Social Security number, or credit card number.

-Website.
-Collectively, the ASCO website, the Cancer.Net website, the Journal of Clinical Oncology website, the Journal of Oncology Practice website, the Journal of Global Oncology website, the Oncology Career Center™ website, the Quality Oncology Practice Initiative website, the ASCO University website, the CancerProgress.net website, the ASCO Connection website, the ASCO Photo Gallery, the TAPUR Study website, the ASCO University Meeting Library website, the ASCO in Action website, and any other online functionalities or services included in the websites owned or operated by ASCO, but excluding our mobile applications, or “apps,” with the exception of web-based pages accessible through our apps.
+ASCO Website.
+Collectively, the ASCO website, the Cancer.Net website, the ASCO Journals websites, the Oncology Career Center™ website, ASCO Practice Central, the ASCO eLearning website, the ASCO Connection website, the ASCO Photo Gallery, the TAPUR Study website, the ASCO Meeting Library website, the ASCO in Action website, the ASCO Volunteer Portal, certain state affiliate websites, meeting microsites, and any other online functionalities or services included in the websites owned or operated by ASCO, but excluding our mobile applications, or “apps,” with the exception of web-based pages accessible through our apps.

 Our registered office is American Society of Clinical Oncology, Inc., 2318 Mill Road, Suite 800, VA, 22304, USA.
 We are registered in the United States of America the New York Department of State, Division of Corporations under Registration No. 186471, and with the Virginia State Corporation Commission under SCC ID F12257 (Foreign).
 Contact us.